 The results shows what a call to the classification endpoint from MonkeyLearn’s API would respond.
 What is important now is to take a look at the “result” entry that shows the predicted label, in this case “Good”, and the corresponding probability: 1.
 The label in our case will always be Good or Bad, and the probability is a real number between 0 and 1.
 1 means that is 100% sure about the prediction.

-You the classifier may still have some errors, that is, classify good reviews as bad, and vice versa, but the good thing is that you can keep improving, if you gather more training samples with tools like Kimono (in our example, by getting reviews from more hotels), you can upload more samples to the classifier, retrain and improve the results.
+You the classifier may still have some errors, that is, classify good reviews as bad, and vice versa, but the good thing is that you can keep improving, if you gather more text data with tools like Kimono (in our example, by getting reviews from more hotels), you can upload more texts to the classifier, retrain and improve the results.
 Also, you can try different configurations on the advanced settings of your classifier, and retrain the algorithm.
 Usually different settings work for different classification problems (it’s not the same to do topic detection or sentiment analysis).

 But this is just the tip of the iceberg.
 There’s much more we can do.

-If you are a Kimono user, you can use MonkeyLearn pre-trained modules to easily enrich your Kimono APIs and add sentiment analysis, topic detection, language detection, keyword extraction, entity recognition (and others) to the information you extract from the web with Kimono.
-If you have a specific need, you can create a custom module with MonkeyLearn to process the information you extract the way you need.
+If you are a Kimono user, you can use MonkeyLearn pre-trained models to easily enrich your Kimono APIs and add sentiment analysis, topic detection, language detection, keyword extraction, entity recognition (and others) to the information you extract from the web with Kimono.
+If you have a specific need, you can create a custom model with MonkeyLearn to process the information you extract the way you need.

-If you are a MonkeyLearn user, you can use Kimono to easily extract samples to train your custom modules and create powerful machine learning models in just a few minutes.
+If you are a MonkeyLearn user, you can use Kimono to easily extract texts to train your custom models and create powerful machine learning models in just a few minutes.